reekKiE/CompleteSuicideManual-En/English/chapter_5.md

 From this point of view, committing suicide by lying on the train is not a cost-effective method.
 Still, as mentioned at the beginning, when you suddenly wants to die, this is the method that appears ready-made in front of you.
 If you want to die without waiting, it is of course the best solution for such impatient people.
 Render unto Caesar the things that are Caesar's, and unto the future the troubles that are the future's.

-## Case Study 14: Ms. OL, who miraculously survived under a train
+## Case study 14: Ms. OL, who miraculously survived under a train

 At around 5 p.m. on December 29, 1991, a 24-year-old woman, OL, attempted suicide by jumping onto a moving train on the Musashino Line from an overpass 500 meters in front of Nishi-Funabashi Station.
 She was a single woman, working at a computer company in Chiba City, and she was on her way home from get off work at the time.
 The overpass is 7 meters high.
 If she had fallen in just the right posture, she would have died even if there was no train passing.
 She jumped onto the track when the train was 10 meters away from her.
 Then the train passed by, and the driver also felt, "She's crushed!"
 The train braked immediately and stopped.
 She was under the 6th carriage, counting backwards from the last one.
 Her body happened to be sandwiched between two rails and she was not injured.
 The doctor diagnosed her with contusions on the head and waist that required treatment for a week.
 She was saved because she had a small body, her back was not hooked by the vehicle, and the train slowed down before it entered the station.
 Otherwise, the body will be roped into the wheels and she would be crushed to death.